gdm413229/swwmgz_m/ExtendedLore.md

   attempt to bring forth the apocalypse.
 Although the warriors are stopped, they manage to summon SHINNOVRE the Eraser.
-For the first time in history, LS breaks their vow to not get involved in "the affairs of mortals" and banishes him.
-It is later revealed that they are brothers.
+For the first time in history, LS breaks their vow to not get involved in "the affairs of mortals" and banishes their brother.
 - 2890: "Vault 490" starts being built in the University of Nos-Kora, it is described as a "focusing device" for a weapon capable of "instantly neutralizing any threat to our universe".
 - 2899: A strange humanoid creature is carried into the Vault.
 The Mishe brothers announce that "although retrieving the weapon proved to be quite difficult, everything is now ready".
 - 2900: Unissix Bokurou Azadeku dies under mysterious circumstances.
+Hours later, she is seen alive once again, although her appearance has changed dramatically.
 - 2907: An unidentified terrorist group attacks the Nekuratek Advanced Arms Research Facility in Nahkami, stealing several prototypes.
 The Hiikyan War begins.